modulehandbook/modulehandbook.github.io/content/documentation/model.md

 This way, Courses can be part of more than one Program, in different semesters, as required or elective Course.

+There are two ways to link Courses to Programs:

+- create Course from Program site OR
+- create CourseProgram link instance after Course and Program have been created

 ```mermaid
 classDiagram